ryosuzuki/math/README.md

 - Step 6.
 Get figure contour with `$ python lib/figure-extract.py`
 - Step 7.
 Get figure line trace with `$ node lib/figure-extract.js`

+if you are willing to pay for the API usage, please use `lib/google-ocr.js` and `lib/mathpix.js`

 ## TexToSVG MathML